ShishirPatil/gorilla/react-data-converter/README.md

 ## Overview

-This project provides a web application for fetching API calls from a API documentation urls into a specified format, to easily generate training points to train a finedtuned LLM model to perform API calls.
+This subdirectory provides a web application for fetching API calls from a API documentation urls into a specified format, to easily generate training points to train a finedtuned LLM model to perform API calls.

 ## Getting Started